-How do I request a judicial record?
+How do I request a copy of my judicial record?

 How do I appeal a judicial decision?

 A student may request an appeal of a decision within three business days of the decision being made.
-The student must complete the Judicial Appeal Request within three days of the decision being made.
+The student must complete the Conduct Appeal Request within three days of the decision being made.

 For an appeal to be considered one of the following must apply: